Home Health Quality Improvement National Campaign II (2010-2011)

 A graph shows the rate of medication management improvement from June 2006 to December 2012.

 - Using item response theory, developed composite score for ACH evaluation responses.

 - Divided composite score into quartiles, which we believe represented increasing levels of intensity of participation in campaign.

 Changes in ACH and ALOS by Participation Intensity Quartile

-Image: A graph shows changes in ACH and ALOS by participation intensity quartile.
+Image: A bar chart shows changes in ACH and ALOS by participation intensity quartile.

 * Average length of service for home health patients in agency.

-A graph showing the cost implications is shown.
-Project cost $1.4 million and Average Medicare hospital admission cost $11,000 leads to a Project cost equivalent to 127 admissions.
-195 HHAs in top 2 participation quartiles averaged 1,600 episodes/year and These HHAs reduced hospital admissions 0.5% more than lower groups leads to 1,560 fewer readmissions than expected.
+A flowchart showing the cost implications for BPIP.
+Project cost $1.4 million; and the average Medicare hospital admission cost $11,000.
+Both lead to a project cost equivalent to 127 admissions.
+195 HHAs in top 2 participation quartiles averaged 1,600 episodes/year; and these HHAs reduced hospital admissions 0.5% more than lower groups.
+Both lead to 1,560 fewer readmissions than expected.